metabase/metabase/docs/databases/connections/bigquery.md

 ### Service account JSON file

-JSON file contains the credentials your Metabase application will need to read and query your dataset in BigQuery, as defined by the **roles** you added to the service account.
+The JSON file contains the credentials your Metabase application will need to access BigQuery datasets, as defined by the **roles** you added to the service account.
 If you need to add additional **roles**, you have to create another service account, download the JSON file, and upload the file to Metabase.

 ### Datasets